FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
 id | A local identifier for the agent.
-Note that this id MUST NOT be processed as an identifier for the resource being referenced, but instead as a transient identifier for the reference itself. | string name | The name of the person or organization. | string homepage | The homepage of the person or organization. | [URI](#uri) openid  | The [openid](http://openid.net/) of the person or organization. | [URI](#uri)
+Note that this id MUST NOT be processed as an identifier for the resource being referenced, but instead as a transient identifier for the reference itself. | string identifiers | Identifiers for the agent.
+When an identifier for an agent is also an identifier for a person, the data in the person describes the agent. | List of [`http://gedcomx.org/conclusion/v1/Identifier`](#identifier-type).
+Order is preserved. name | The name of the person or organization. | string homepage | The homepage of the person or organization. | [URI](#uri) openid  | The [openid](http://openid.net/) of the person or organization. | [URI](#uri)